FAQs

 What kind of equipment is required?

-Digital reflex or mirrorless camera with 50mm luminous lens plus the participant’s favorite lenses (if any), laptop computer with Photoshop and a photo-editing software (such as Bridge) to preview and select your images, USB key.
+Digital reflex or mirrorless camera with 50mm luminous lens plus the participant’s favorite lenses (if any), laptop computer with Photoshop and a software (such as Bridge or similar) to preview and select your images, USB key.

 I don’t have Photoshop but another image manipulation program, would that be all right?